 Meet Our President

 Agriculture is Georgia's largest industry and we are Georgia's largest general farm organization.
-We represent producers of all major agricultural commodities grown or raised in the state.
-Since 1937, we have been the "Voice of Georgia Farmers!"
-Read more about who we are and what we do by clicking here.
+As the "Voice of Georgia Farmers," we represent producers of all major agricultural commodities grown or raised in the state.
+Learn More.

 Georgia Farm Bureau is led by a board of farmers who are elected to their positions by other farmers across the state.
 This includes the position of Georgia Farm Bureau president, which is elected by members every two years.

 Georgia Farm Bureau is proud to announce Tom McCall as its new President.

 Tom McCall is a grain and livestock farmer and former State Representative from Elbert County, Georgia.
 He has been farming since 1976.

 He first served Georgia Farm Bureau in 1982 when he and his wife, Jane were state Young Farmer and Rancher Chairs.
 He then won a seat on the GFB Board of Directors (1984 – 1996) representing the organization’s 2nd District.

 Mr. McCall served in the Georgia House of Representatives starting in 1994.
 He was proud to carry on his family's history of public service by representing Elbert and Lincoln counties and portions of Madison, Wilkes and Columbia counties.
 McCall continued a family tradition that dates back more than 75 years.
 His grandfather, Thomas Francis “Bud” Kelley, served in the Georgia House of Representatives from 1933 – 1937 and served in the Georgia Senate from 1939 –1941.

 He retired at the conclusion of the 2020 session as the Chairman of the Agriculture and Consumer Affairs Committee and after serving on the Natural Resources and Environment, Transportation and Game, Fish and Parks committees.